ROBROICH/AZURE_SYNAPSE_AND_SAP_SFLIGHT_DEMO/README.md

 # 🛫 Azure Synapse and SAP SFlight integration scenario
- This tutorial will describe an End to End(E2E) scenario to demonstrate the integration between Azure Synapse(SQL Data-Warehouse) and a SAP S/4HANA on Azure(ERP) system.
+ This document will describe an End to End(E2E) scenario to demonstrate the integration between Azure Synapse(SQL Data-Warehouse) and a SAP S/4HANA on Azure(ERP) system.

  To demonstrate the SAP integration with a well known, less complex data model and to make the scenario repeatable, the SAP SFlight sample application was selected.
 Further information about the SAP SFlight sample application can be found [here](https://help.sap.com/doc/saphelp_nw70/7.0.31/en-US/cf/21f304446011d189700000e8322d00/content.htm?no_cache=true).

- The motivation for creating this E2E scenario is to demonstrate, how SAP data is potentially handled within the different Data-Warehouse(DWH) layers and services of Azure Synapse.
+ The motivation for creating this E2E scenario is to demonstrate, how SAP data is potentially handled within the Data-Warehouse(DWH) components and services of Azure Synapse.

  This documentation is work in progress and current plan is to continuously extend the scenarios and documentation.